Embroidery: Historical applications and techniques

-In 16th century England, some fine books had embroidered bindings.
+In medieval England, Opus Anglicanum, a technique used by professional workshops and guilds in medieval England, was used to embellish textiles used in church rituals.
+In 16th century England, some books, usually bibles or other religious texts, had embroidered bindings.
 The Bodleian Library in Oxford contains one presented to Queen Elizabeth I in 1583.
 It also owns a copy of The Epistles of Saint Paul, whose cover was reputedly embroidered by the Queen.